ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/lifetimes/transient.md

 @Rezolver.Targets.SingletonTarget | No | This target is responsible for Rezolver's implementation of [singleton objects](singleton.md).
 <sup>*</sup>@Rezolver.Targets.UnscopedTarget | *Inherited* | This target is used to strip explicit or implicit scoping behaviour from another target.

-<sup>*</sup> *Denotes a target which is used indirectly by other registrations and not generally used directly by applications*
+<sup>*</sup> _Denotes a target which is used indirectly by other registrations and not generally used directly by applications_

-There's no need for any further examples for transient objects, as most of the examples throughout this documentation use the targets which are marked as transient in the above table.
+There's no need for any further examples for transient objects, as most of the examples throughout this documentation (see the [constructor injection documentation](../constructor-injection/index.md) for example) use the targets which are marked as transient in the above table.

 * * *

 # Next steps

-- Head over to the [singletons topic](singleton.md) to read about how to use the @Rezolver.Targets.SingletonTarget.
+- Head over to the [singletons topic](singleton.md) to read about how to use the @Rezolver.Targets.SingletonTarget to see how to turn any target into a singleton.